sammyjones24/journal/README.md

 reset stylesheet is a collection of CSS rules used to clear the browser's default formatting of HTML elements, removing potential inconsistencies between different browsers.

 User-agent, or browsers, have basic style sheets that give default styles to any document.
 These style sheets are named user-agent stylesheets.
 Most browsers use actual stylesheets for this purpose, while others simulate them in code.

+javaScript: JavaScript is a scripting or programming language that allows you to implement complex features on web pages — every time a web page does more than just sit there and display static information for you to look at — displaying timely content updates, interactive maps, animated 2D/3D graphics, scrolling video jukeboxes, etc. — you can bet that JavaScript is probably involved.